-We’re here to help with our rundown of the different types of gold jewellery you’re likely to encounter when jewellery shopping online.
+We’re here to help with our rundown of the different types of gold you’re likely to encounter when jewellery shopping.

 Gold is one of the most precious elemental metals and one of the most widely used when it comes to making jewellery.

-It’s also one of the most expensive metals, which is why solid gold jewellery comes with a high price tag.
-Luckily there are other options available if that price tag is too high for you.
+It’s also one of the most expensive metals, which is why real solid gold jewellery always comes with a hefty price tag.
+Luckily there are other options available if you love gold but find that the price tag for solid gold is too high for you.
+However, less expensive types of gold jewellery each have pros and cons.

 Pure solid gold isn’t often used in jewellery making because it’s very soft.
 Instead the gold is alloyed with other metals to make it harder and better wearing.
 The higher the carat, the higher the gold content in the metal, with 24ct gold having the highest purity and 9ct having the lowest.